All devices

 Folklore · 2020

 Angela & Uncle Jerry identify cardigan as operating across multiple time windows, the speaker reminiscing in the present about events years in the past, with constant movement between 'then and now.'
-Uncle Jerry notes 'she loves that shift back and forth in this poem between then and now' and identifies the non-linear arrangement as part of the broader trilogy's structure: August is the near future (months), Betty is the immediate future (fall after), and Cardigan is 'remembrances of adolescence, but in the distant future... years ahead.'
+Uncle Jerry notes 'she loves that shift back and forth in this poem between then and now' and identifies the non-linear arrangement as part of the broader trilogy's structure: August is the near future (months), Betty is the immediate future (fall after), and cardigan is 'remembrances of adolescence, but in the distant future... years ahead.'

 The non-chronological structure enacts the nature of memory itself, fragmented, associative, moving between time periods, which Angela & Uncle Jerry identify as one of the trilogy's central thematic concerns.